 You might use the country code to understand how many international users it has or which call center to route an incoming call to.
 The area code can be used to understand customer distribution by area code or used to segment other attributes such as income by area code.
 Lastly, the local code may be shown in a masked form to verify the correct phone number for multi-factor authentication.

 Using polymorphic encryption, you can break the phone number into its components and encrypt each one individually in order to run operations on the data without decrypting it.
 For example, you may encrypt the area code using an algorithm that lets you do exact matches on fully encrypted data to find records with the same area code.
 You may then use another encryption algorithm on the income field that lets you get an average of the incomes in that area code.
 This lets you determine the average income by area code without ever decrypting this sensitive data.

 Finally, we can use a redaction algorithm on the local code to mask the first three numbers and only show the last four numbers for identity verification.
 This means that we’ve used different algorithms to facilitate different operations on fully encrypted data for different use-cases.
 You no longer have to trade off the utility of the data in order to keep it secure.

 Performance and Scaling

-By identifying the use-cases up front, we differentially encrypt the data using algorithms that allow us to run operations on the data without decrypting it.
+By identifying the use-cases up front, we differentially encrypt the data using algorithms that allow you to run operations on the data without decrypting it.

 All data coming into the platform is differentially encrypted to support many use-cases out of the box.
 From a performance perspective, we’ve architected our platform to create the different versions of the data at the time of ingestion instead of at run-time of the query.
 Just like traditional database systems use indexes (projections) to optimize query performance, Skyflow creates encrypted projections to optimize for query performance.
 This ensures that the data is optimally available in the right format significantly optimizing performance and reducing latency.

 All of this functionality is available to you as a simple, clean API.